0fner/SyncFSToRaumfeld/README.md

 SyncFSToRaumfeld
 ================
 SyncFSToRaumfeld is a Python program for integrating a Frontier Silicon smart radio (e.g., Teufel Musicstation or Radio 3sixty) into the Teufel Raumfeld multiroom system.
 You need a Teufel Streamer connected to the AUX input port of the smart radio and a dedicated computer such as a Raspberry Pi running SyncFSToRaumfeld.
-SyncFSToRaumfeld automatically switches the smart radio to the AUX input when the Teufel Streamer starts playback, and switches back to the previous smart radio input and power state when playback stops.
+SyncFSToRaumfeld synchronises the states of the smart radio and the Teufel Streamer via their network APIs: It automatically switches the smart radio to the AUX input when the Teufel Streamer starts playback, and switches back to the previous smart radio input and power state when playback stops.

 ![Image](overview.png "overview")

 Supported functions:
 --------------------
-* smart radio is switched on/off automatically
+* the smart radio is switched on/off automatically
-* the correct input on the smart radio is automatically selected
+* the correct input on the smart radio is selected
 * the volume of the smart radio is set to a pre-defined level when the Teufel Streamer is active, allowing predictable volume levels with the Raumfeld system